 - Your rented accommodation

-- A family member’s house
+- A friend or family member’s house

 - A hotel or any other temporary accommodation such as an Air B n B